- Mesa Workshops & Presentations

 Who we are

-Our mission is to build a culture of inquiry and foster data-informed decision making
+Our mission is to build a culture of inquiry and foster data-informed decision making by providing

 We are members of the Research and Planning (RP) Group for the California Community Colleges, and our work is guided by the Association for Institutional Research (AIR) Code of Ethics and Professional Practices and the American Evaluation Association Guiding Principles for Evaluators.